 Applicant Response: The subject property does not contain any identified heritage trees.
-All trees proposed to be removed are due to the health of the tree or because no reasonable alternative exists.
-No trees within the riparian corridor are proposed to be removed.
-The submitted tree protection and removal overview indicates the preservation of more than 25% of the existing trees.
+All trees proposed to be removed are due to the health of the tree, located within the area of required improvements or because no reasonable alternative exists.
+The submitted tree protection and removal overview indicates the preservation of 34.9% of the existing trees.
+All significant trees proposed to be removed are included in the arborist report memorandum, the tree conservation plan permit, and or the street tree permit application for city tree removal.
 The applicant understands the conditions that could be imposed on this application and the expiration requirements.
 The criteria are met.

-However, criteria (d)(2) and (d)(3), which include the phrase "reasonable design alternatives," allow for discretion; these criteria are not clear and objective, and cannot be applied to this Application.
+However, criteria (d)(2) and (d)(3), which include the phrase "reasonable design alternatives," allow for discretion; these criteria are not clear and objective and cannot be applied to this Application.

-Similarly, criterion (d)(4) includes the phrase "reasonably necessary to accommodate," allows for discretion; this criterion is not clear and objective, and cannot be applied to this Application.
+Similarly, criterion (d)(4) includes the phrase "reasonably necessary to accommodate," allows for discretion; this criterion is not clear and objective and cannot be applied to this Application.

-Sec.
-808.040. - Tree conservation plan adjustments.
+SRC-808.040- Tree conservation plan adjustments

-- (a) Applicability. - (1) Except as provided under subsection (a)(2) of this section, no tree or native vegetation designated for preservation in a tree conservation plan shall be removed unless a tree conservation plan adjustment has been approved pursuant to this section. - (2) Exceptions.
-A tree conservation plan adjustment is not required for: - (A) A tree that has been removed due to natural causes; provided, however, that evidence must be provided to the Planning Administrator demonstrating the removal was due to natural causes. - (B) Removal of a hazardous tree, subject to a tree and vegetation removal permit issued under SRC 808.030. - (C) Removal necessary to effect emergency actions excepted under SRC 808.030(a)(2)(H). - (b) Procedure type.
+- A. Applicability. - 1.
+Except as provided under subsection (a)(2) of this section, no tree or native vegetation designated for preservation in a tree conservation plan shall be removed unless a tree conservation plan adjustment has been approved pursuant to this section. - 2.
+Exceptions.
+A tree conservation plan adjustment is not required for: - a.
+A tree that has been removed due to natural causes; provided, however, that evidence must be provided to the Planning Administrator demonstrating the removal was due to natural causes. - b.
+Removal of a hazardous tree, subject to a tree and vegetation removal permit issued under SRC 808.030. - c.
+Removal necessary to effect emergency actions excepted under SRC 808.030(a)(2)(H). - B. Procedure type.
 A tree conservation plan adjustment is processed as a Type I procedure under SRC chapter 300.